Home Android - Escalating a WebView Intent Injection

 });

-Run this with frida -U -F <pkg> -l hook.js --no-pause, then fire the activity from your attacker app with junk values.
+Run this with frida -U -F com.vulnlab.app -l hook.js --no-pause, then fire the activity from your attacker app with junk values.
 The console prints the URL the WebView received and, if a bridge gets attached, its JavaScript variable name.
 Two minutes of runtime telemetry replaces an afternoon of grepping obfuscated decompiled code.

-Closing — order of operations on a real target
+Order of operations on a real target

-- Cookie exfiltration first.
-Simplest payload, simplest report, works on roughly two thirds of targets.
-If the cookie comes back authenticated, I do not stop at the redirect screenshot — I map the API endpoints (
+1. Cookie exfiltration first.
+Simplest payload, simplest writeup, works on roughly two thirds of targets.
+If the cookie comes back authenticated, I do not stop at the redirect screenshot.
+I map the API endpoints (/api/profile, /api/users/<id>, /delete/account) and demonstrate confidentiality, integrity, and availability impact with the captured cookie.
+Same as the previous post.

 Happy Hacking !!